GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ### Set up temperature data collection

 In the `Esp32-lwmqtt.ino` file, make some changes to get the ESP32 temperature.
-This is how what the code looks like:
+This is what the code looks like:

     #include "esp32-mqtt.h"